 Exploring by water is the best way to discover the region, but only a handful of expedition cruise lines operate here.
 We've put together a short guide to the best options available…

-Australian company Aurora Expeditions is the perfect choice for adventurous travellers who like to be extremely active, travelling in the company of an experienced, enthusiastic expedition team including naturalists, historians and geologists.
+Australian company AE Expeditions is the perfect choice for adventurous travellers who like to be active, travelling in the company of an experienced, enthusiastic expedition team including naturalists, historians and geologists.

 Aurora's newest ship, the Sylvia Earle, visits the Sea of Cortez in 2022, with two round-trip itineraries from San José del Cabo.
 The first, a 13-day trip beginning on 23rd April 2022, begins by sailing to Magdalena Bay, famed for the gray whales hat visit to give birth and raise their calves here in February and March, and then focuses on the more southerly area of the Sea of Cortez, with a flexible itinerary to allow for spontaneity.
 This gives you the best chance of experiencing spectacular wildlife encounters, from vast pods of dolphins to mass gathering of mobula rays, which are known for leaping out of the water.